Saturday, March 8, 2025

 In the case of Jesus’s resurrection, his corpse had not yet decomposed.
 The physical connection between one’s corpse and one’s resurrected body is more difficult to conceive when the corpse is totally decomposed, when the ashes following cremation are scattered in the wind, or when cannibals’ bodies share some of the same molecules.
 Although we might speculate how the same body might be resurrected under such extreme circumstances, God’s miraculous work is clearly involved in any resurrection.
 Thus Paul writes,

-The Bible affirms that the resurrected body is the same (but now transformed) physical body as before, rather than merely a copy.
+The Bible clearly affirms that the resurrected body is the same physical body as before, rather than merely a copy.

-In line with the above biblical evidence, the Reformed creeds teach that, at death, the soul is separated from the body, to be reunited with it at the last judgment.
-Thus, the Belgic Confession (Article 37) says:
+In line with the above biblical evidence, the Reformed creeds teach that at death the soul is separated from the body, to be re-united to it at the last judgment:

 QUESTION.
 What comfort does the resurrection of the body afford you?

-In short, the Bible teaches that humans have a dual nature, with a physical body and an immaterial soul.
-For further elaboration on the biblical teaching of the duality of body and soul, the reader is referred to the books by J.P.
-Moreland[13] and John W. Cooper.[14]
+In short, the Bible teaches that humans have a dual nature, consisting of a physical body and an immaterial soul.
+For further elaboration on the biblical teaching of the duality of body and soul the reader is referred to the books by J.P.
+Moreland (2014) and John W. Cooper (2000).

 Physicalism and Life after Death

-Christian physicalists hold that my soul depends fully on my physical body so that, when my body dies, I cease to exist.
+Christian physicalists, we saw, hold that my soul depends fully on my physical body so that, when my body dies, I cease to exist.
 Thus they deny that my soul continues to exist, without a body, during an intermediate state.

 Since Christian physicalists do affirm a future resurrection of the dead, how do they reconcile this with their physical view of humans?
 Some physicalists believe that, after a gap in time, during which I don’t exist at all, I am resurrected with a glorified body.
-Others believe that, for my continued existence, I shall be given a temporary physical body during the intermediate state, which shall become glorified at the final resurrection.
+Others believe that, to ensure my continued existence, I am given a temporary physical body during the intermediate state, to be glorified at the final resurrection.

 In substance dualism, where my essential self is a non-material soul, it seems possible that my soul can be attached to a different body, so that the new me is still really me.
 Yet, biblical resurrection is not re-incarnation: I am to be re-united with my same body, though now glorified, at the resurrection.
 So even in dualism there is an intimate connection between my present body and my future one.